InRule/Samples/CONTRIBUTING.md

 ## Issues

-The list of outstanding InRule Samples feature requests and bugs can be found on our on our [GitHub Issue Tracker][issues].
+The list of outstanding InRule Samples feature requests and bugs can be found on our [GitHub Issue Tracker][issues].
 Pick an unassigned issue that you think you can accomplish and add a comment that you are attempting to do it.

 Feel free to propose issues that aren't described!